 The FDA and the National Institutes of Health have identified regulatory barriers as one of five key difficulties with bringing new drugs, devices and diagnostics to market.
 According to the National Institutes of Health, the need is to “modernize our evaluation and approval processes to ensure that innovative products reach the patients who need them, when they need them.”

 The Regulatory Science Program is co-directed by Leila Barraza, JD, MPH, assistant professor in the Mel and Enid Zuckerman College of Public Health, and Elizabeth Hall-Lipsy, JD, MPH, assistant professor in the College of Pharmacy.
+Tara Sklar, JD, MPH, professor of health law at the James E. Rogers College of Law, is the director of the Graduate Certificate in Regulatory Science.
 Christopher Robertson, JD, PhD, associate dean for research and innovation at the James E. Rogers College of Law, serves as faculty chair of the program.

 Research and Service